 Source: The Carnegie Endowment. https://carnegieendowment.org/2019/09/17/global-expansion-of-ai-surveillance-pub-79847 Note: This map of AI surveillance technology includes not only FRT but also smart city/safe city platforms and smart policing technology.
 The COVID-19 pandemic has catalyzed the demand for surveillance technologies to aid contact tracing and access control efforts worldwide.
 Surely, the disparate responses by the surveillance-skeptic United States and surveillance-heavy China have been influential in this respect.
-In particular, demand has soared for FRT capable of recognizing masked faces and performing simultaneous infrared sensing.
-Even though these new features are relatively untested (and some demonstrably shoddy), many governments are eager to invest in unproven tools to bolster their surveillance capabilities.
+In particular, demand has soared for FRT capable of recognizing masked faces and performing simultaneous infrared sensing.4 Even though these new features are relatively untested (and some have been shown to have shoddy performance),5 many governments are eager to invest in unproven tools to bolster their surveillance capabilities.

-Chinese companies dominate the international market, and many of them developing countries and partners in China's Belt and Road Initiative (BRI).
-US companies are also prominent exporters; however, with markedly less endorsement and fiscal support from government entities, they have struggled to keep up with China's sales.
+Chinese companies dominate the international market, and many of them developing countries and partners in China's Belt and Road Initiative (BRI).6 US companies are also prominent exporters; however, with markedly less endorsement and fiscal support from government entities, they have struggled to keep up with China's sales.
 In fact, at present, the US government and numerous US FRT companies themselves are in the midst of evaluating the technology's implications for human rights and their roles as exporters.

-Companies in other countries, including Japan, Israel, and South Korea, are also prominent exporters.
-Due to the size and strength of these companies, and the widespread demand for surveillance technology, the imposition of any US export control on FRT may only irreversibly disrupt the global market if the United States were able to persuade allies and "global swing states" to do so as well.
+Companies in other countries, including Japan, Israel, and South Korea, are also prominent global exporters.7 Due to the size and strength of these companies, and the widespread demand for surveillance technology, the imposition of any US export control on FRT may only irreversibly disrupt the market as a whole if the United States were able to persuade allies and "global swing states" to do so as well.